Trip Review: Grand Cayman Island

 SmithsonianRotunda

-You should budget at least 1.5 hours for the Smithsonian if you want to comfortably see everything.
-After dinner, the rain had mostly stopped and many people had recommended walking up to the Lincoln Memorial at night.
-The Washington Monument reflects off the pool and it makes for an amazing picture.
+If you want to see everything comfortably, budget at least 1.5 hours for the Smithsonian.
+After dinner, the rain mostly stopped, and many people recommended walking to the Lincoln Memorial at night.
+The Washington Monument reflects off the pool, making for a fantastic picture.

 NationalMallNight